nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 When a removal is successful, docker prints back the name of the network you've just removed.
 You can confirm that the network doesn't exist anymore with `docker network ls`.

-Okay, so we've got the basic commands, now it's time to let the fun begins!
+Okay, so we've got the basic commands, now it's time to let the fun begin!

 #### The Principle Behind Docker Networks